TreeGAN: Incorporating Class Hierarchy into Image Generation: Experiments

 \subsubsection{Ablation Studies}

 We perform ablation studies to further verify the effectiveness of individual modules in our model.
-We compare with two ablation settings. \begin{itemize} \item \textbf{No post constraint (NPC)}.
-In this setting, post constraint is not used.
-The generated images are not fed into the hierarchical classifier for consistency checking.
-The incorporation of class hierarchy is purely based on prior control. \item \textbf{Separate encoding and generation (SEG)}.
-In this setting, training of the class-hierarchy encoder and training of conditional image generator are performed separately instead of jointly.
-We first learn the class embeddings offline, then use these fixed embeddings to train the generator.
-No post constraint is used. \end{itemize}
+We compare with the following ablation settings.
+Under each setting, one module is changed and the rest modules remain the same as those in the full TreeGAN model. \begin{itemize} \item \textbf{No post constraint (No-PC)}.
+Post constraint is not used.
+Generated images are not fed into the hierarchical classifier for consistency checking.
+The incorporation of class hierarchy is purely based on prior control. \item \textbf{No self-supervised regularization (No-SSR)}.
+In this setting, when training hierarchical classifiers in \ref{sec:hcc}, self-supervised regularization is not applied. \item \textbf{PBG}.
+In this setting, we replace our proposed log-determinant divergence (LDD) based embedding method with PBG~\cite{pbg}, an embedding method that takes hierarchical relationships between classes into account: the embeddings of a child and a parent are encouraged to be similar. \item \textbf{GloVe}.
+In this setting, we replace our proposed log-determinant divergence (LDD) based embedding method with GloVe~\cite{glove}, an embedding method that does not take hierarchical relationships between classes into account. \item \textbf{Separate encoding and generation (SEG)}.
+In this setting, training of class-hierarchy encoder and training of conditional image generator are performed separately instead of jointly.
+We first learn class embeddings offline, then use these fixed embeddings to train image generators. \end{itemize}